 Rapid Application Delivery is the new RAD

-The factors that lead to increasing acceptability of Rapid Application Development (RAD) point us to the inclusion of Rapid Application Deployment as an important supplement.
+The factors that lead to the increasing acceptability of Rapid Application Development (RAD) point us to the inclusion of Rapid Application Deployment as an important supplement.
 This changes RAD to Rapid Application Development and Deployment (RADD), or simply Rapid Application Delivery (the new RAD).

 This renewed interest in RAD is reducing time to deliver new apps – the time between when a business feels the need for an app and the time it is ready to use.
-A successful RAD platform may have to focus on all 3 elements involved in delivery of applications: Development, Integration and Deployment.
+A successful RAD platform may have to focus on all 3 elements involved in the delivery of applications: Development, Integration, and Deployment.
 Also, RAD tools need to assist in getting the UX to finish.

 * Quoted from the book “Code Complete” By Steve McConnell.
 More here at Chapter 30.